schnef/axolotl/README.md

 juliet>
 ```

-In terminal one, the peer named `juliet' is started which should
+In terminal one, the peer named `juliet` is started which should
-contact remote peer `romeo' and in terminal 2 we start the peer `romeo'
+contact remote peer `romeo` and in terminal 2 we start the peer `romeo'
 which should connect to `juliet'.
-The `INFO REPORT' says that the
+The `INFO REPORT` says that the
 database system Mnesia is restarted while building the initial
 database.
-The lines `Peer romeo@debian connected' and `juliet@debian
+The lines `Peer romeo@debian connected` and `juliet@debian
-connected' indicate that the two peers are connected and can
+connected` indicate that the two peers are connected and can
 communicate with each other.
 At this point, communication is insecure.

 ## Synchronous connect